 Work will be recorded in Maths books, where appropriate.
 It may be that for certain lessons work is not recorded in books, this may be due to a practical element of the lesson, working on paper or using technology to support learning.
 Planning will highlight when this is the case.

-Marking of children’s work is essential to ensure they make further progress.
-Work is marked against success criteria, in line with the school marking policy.
-Children are encouraged to self-assess their work and given time to read teachers’ comments and make corrections or improvements.
+Giving children feedback on their work is essential to ensure they make further progress.
+Work is in line with the school marking policy.
+Children are encouraged to self-assess their work and, where appropriate, are given time to read teachers’ comments and make corrections or improvements.

 In line with the Marking and Feedback Policy, live marking takes place during lessons, offering immediate feedback and next steps in learning.
 Some pieces of work in mathematics can be marked by children themselves, exercises involving routine practice with support and guidance from the teacher – particularly in KS2.